2164-ServiceNow/Amurao-Moran-Hearthstone-Card-Guide/README.md

 5. As a user, I want to know how much a card costs to craft, so that I can unlock it in game.
 6. As a user, I should be able to search by rarity, so that I can flex cards against my opponents.
 7. As a user, I want a way to pin cards that I like, so that I can easily come back to them.
-8. As a user, I want to the description of the card, so that I can know and leverage its special abilities.
+8. As a user, I want to view the description of the card, so that I can know and leverage its special abilities.

 **Collaborators:**